princeleonal/Principles_of_Computing_Coursera_RiceUni/Week 00/Homework 0.md

 ----
 # Question 10:
+  Complete the following class definition.

+    class BankAccount:
+    """ Class definition modeling the behavior of a simple bank account """

+    def __init__(self, initial_balance):
+        """Creates an account with the given balance."""
+        …
+    def deposit(self, amount):
+        """Deposits the amount into the account."""
+        …
+    def withdraw(self, amount):
+        """
+        Withdraws the amount from the account.
+Each withdrawal resulting in a negative balance also deducts a penalty fee of 5 dollars from the balance.
+        """
+        …
+    def get_balance(self):
+        """Returns the current balance in the account."""
+        …
+    def get_fees(self):
+        """Returns the total fees ever deducted from the account."""
+        …

   The deposit and withdraw methods each change the account balance.
 The withdraw method also deducts a fee of 5 dollars from the balance if the withdrawal (before any fees) results in a negative balance.
 Since we also have the method get_fees, you will need to have a variable to keep track of the fees paid.Test case should print the values 10 and 5, respectively, since the withdrawal incurs a fee of 5 dollars.

     TEST CASE: